vegaprotocol/vega/README.md

 At this point, you've got:

 * a Vega blockchain TCP socket open on port 46658, connected to Tendermint
+* a stub GraphQL API running on [http://localhost:3002/](http://localhost:3004) including 'Playground' to test out queries/mutations/subscriptions
 * a stub REST API running on [http://localhost:3001](http://localhost:3001)
-* a stub Server Sent Events (SSE) API pushing events out at http://localhost:3002/events/orders
+* a stub GRPC API running on [http://localhost:3002/](http://localhost:3001)

 Tips: